 The ridge vent is very important to the greenhouse.
-Hot air always rises and it is no different in a greenhouse.
-The hot air will accumulate at the peak of the greenhouse.
+Hot air rises and accumulates at the peak of the greenhouse.
 As the ridge vents are opened, the hot air escapes and fresh, cool air enters.
 The ridge vents also allow the air to circulate.
-If there is a breeze outside, it will come into the greenhouse and help to circulate the air which cuts down on the spread of disease.
-If your greenhouse is utilizing intake louvers/exhaust fans, the ridge vents will be used in removing the hot air so that the new air can enter the greenhouse.
+If there is a breeze outside, it will enter the greenhouse and help circulate the air; this reduces the spread of disease.
+If your greenhouse is utilizing intake louvers/exhaust fans, the ridge vents will be used in removing the hot air, so the new air can enter the greenhouse.

 |Arm and Rod Operator||Ridge Vent with Motor|

-Eave vents are similar to the ridge vents except that they are located on the walls.
-It looks like a large awning window.
-The vent will span several bays and all be operated on one operable arm.
+Eave vents are similar to the ridge vents, except that they are located on the walls, and resemble large awning windows.
+The vent will span several bays and will be operated on one operable arm.
 A breeze can bring fresh air into the greenhouse while keeping out the insects.
-At times people prefer windows which do the same operation of an eave vent except that each window has to have a motor or be manually opened.
-The beauty of an eave vent is that an entire wall can be opened with the flick of a switch.
-It is much more convenient to have an eave vent than individual windows but either option will do the work.
+People sometimes prefer windows which do the same operation of an eave vent; however, that each window has to have a motor or be manually opened.
+An entire wall can be opened with the flick of a switch when eave vents are selected.
+It is much more convenient to have an eave vent than individual windows, but either option will do the work.

 Both ridge vents and eave vents can span multiple bays.
 The best design is to line-up the eave vents with the ridge vents to help with cross ventilation.
 The units can be set up to a timer, say every fifteen minutes the vents will open.
 Another option is to set them on a temperature timer.
 When the greenhouse reaches a pre-determined degree the vents will open.
 Rain sensors can be added to the units so that when snow or rain hits the vents they automatically close.
 If your greenhouse utilizes an environmental control system, the ridge vents can be programmed into your specific system.
 Without the ventilation your greenhouse will be a glass box filled with stagnant air.

 The diagrams below show the benefits of ridge and eave vents in both our lean-to and double pitch structures.
-With a ridge vent, the accumulated hot air is released.
+The accumulated hot air is released with a ridge vent.
 This provides a cooler environment as well as proper circulation.
-Without a ridge vent, hot air builds up at the top of the structure.
-This prevents fresh air from entering the structure, which in turn delays the cooling process and limits air circulation.
+Hot air builds up at the top of the structure without a ridge vent.
+This prevents fresh air from entering the structure, which, in turn, delays the cooling process and limits air circulation.

 |Without Ridge Vents||With Ridge Vents||Without Ridge Vents||With Ridge Vents|